Lewis County Historical Society and Museum

-Most commonly known as the Burlington Northern Depot and in the present-day as the Lewis County Historical Museum, the location went by a variety of names over its lifetime as an operational train station.
-The Northern Pacific Depot was utilized as one of the first transport hubs in the United States to relocate Japanese-Americans during World War II.
+The train station was constructed by the Northern Pacific Railroad in 1912 and opened with a dedication ceremony in January 1913.
+The depot became most commonly known as the Burlington Northern Depot and renamed as the Lewis County Historical Museum in 1975.

-In February 1973, Burlington Northern closed the depot, transferring operations and employees to the Centralia Union Depot.
-The railroad company initially ordered the historic Chehalis station to be demolished, but after two years of community and political protests hoping to use the depot as a museum, the site was leased to Lewis County in late-1975 for $1 per year.
+In February 1973, Burlington Northern closed the depot and ordered the historic Chehalis station to be demolished.
+Ongoing efforts and protests saved the structure, allowing the site to be used a local museum.
+The depot was leased to Lewis County in late-1975 for $1 per year.
 The building was renovated by the Lewis County Historical Society and several volunteers, officially opening as a county historical museum in September 1979.

-The depot was renamed as a museum under the oversight of the Lewis County Historical Society, which incorporated in 1965.
+The museum is under the oversight of the Lewis County Historical Society, which incorporated in 1965.
 The Lewis County Historical Museum has remained in operation since the 1970s despite funding difficulties and an embezzlement of the society's endowment fund in the late 2000s.

-The 4,600 sqft space hosts permanent displays, most notably exhibits on pioneer life and indigenous culture and people, as well as special presentations tied to the county's past.
+The 4600 sqft space hosts permanent displays, most notably exhibits on pioneer life and indigenous culture and people, as well as special presentations tied to the county's past.
 Over 50,000 artifacts, which include audio recordings, interactive items, newspapers, photographs, and physical objects of historical importance, are stored within the museum or under its management.
 The original passenger waiting room houses the main exhibit space and the museum is known for a large-scale, working model train display of Lewis County.
 The site is a standard location for celebrations, events, and festivals pertaining to Chehalis and Lewis County.

-Names and monikers

-The depot has been known under several names and monikers over its lifetime, including early titles such as the Chehalis Depot, Chehalis Train Depot, and the Chehalis Union Depot.
-The building was often named under the railroad company that operated the station, such as the Northern Pacific Railroad Depot, which was also the moniker of the first official station in the city.
-Locally the depot was simply referred to as the Chehalis railway station or as the Chehalis railroad depot.

-The National Register of Historic Places nomination form refers to the site as the Chehalis Passenger Station and for a brief time after the depot was dedicated as the Lewis County Historical Museum in 1979, was given the moniker, Front Way Depot.